ppaunovski/students-pal/README.md

 ### `npm run build` fails to minify

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)
+This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify) -->

+## React project - sort of social media

+This project was made as a faculty project for the subject Basics of Web Design.

+It's using React as a front-end framework, typed in JavaScript, using Firebase as a non-relational DataBase, Tailwind for designs, using MUI Components aswell as some Bootstrap components.

+It's a messy project, but it helped me learn a lot :D